rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 For life is more than food, and the body more than clothing. ^1223

-Consider the ravens : they neither sow nor reap, they have neither storehouse nor barn, and yet God feeds them.
+Consider the ravens: they neither sow nor reap, they have neither storehouse nor barn, and yet God feeds them.
 Of how much more value are you than the birds! ^1224

 And which of you by being anxious can add a single hour to his span of life? ^1225

 If then you are not able to do as small a thing as that, why are you anxious about the rest? ^1226

-Consider the lilies, how they grow : they neither toil nor spin, yet I tell you, even Solomon in all his glory was not arrayed like one of these. ^1227
+Consider the lilies, how they grow: they neither toil nor spin, yet I tell you, even Solomon in all his glory was not arrayed like one of these. ^1227

 But if God so clothes the grass, which is alive in the field today, and tomorrow is thrown into the oven, how much more will he clothe you, O you of little faith! ^1228